TOKEN-BASED ACCESS

 2021-05-22 08:23:10 user.notice 192.168.0.98 relay.state[1034]: Outlet 4: Physical state set to On by relay hardware via relay

-Notice that user2 is the testclient.
-For this reason, it makes sense to use the same name for the name and client name.
+** Note that user2 is the testclient.
+For this reason, it makes

 Registration Example 2